 If you are unable to attend the meeting, you may nominate a proxy or the Chairman to vote on your behalf.
-A proxy form is included on page 65.
+A proxy form is included on page 60.

-Notice of motions to be placed before the Annual General Meeting must reach The Meeting Specialist (Pty) Ltd no later than seven (7) days before the meeting and can be sent to proxy@tmsmeetings.co.za.
+Notice of motions to be placed before the Annual General Meeting must reach the Scheme's office by no later than seven (7) days before the meeting and can be sent to: